NeuroGym

 conda activate # ensures you are in the base environment

-conda create -n neurogym python=3.11
+conda create -n neurogym python=3.11 -y

 conda activate neurogym

-Then install neurogym as follows:
+pip install neurogym

 git clone https://github.com/neurogym/neurogym.git